-The unique one year programme combines regular face-to-face and telephone contacts with online learning to support you in achieving your health goals.
+The unique one year programme combines regular group and one-to-one telephone contacts with online learning to support you in achieving your health goals.
 You will be fully supported by a team that includes GPs, practice nurses, health coaches, specialist dietitians and exercise specialists.
 Research shows that changing your diet and lifestyle can benefit the management of your Type 2 diabetes, therefore our programme includes education and coaching on nutrition, movement and health behaviour change.
 After your initial assessment, there are two options:

 Total diet replacement